Dasyatis69/web_scraping_project/README.md

 # web_scraping_project
-Classification of Paris' hotel based on geographical location and star rating
+Classification of Paris' hotel based on geographical location and star rating in python